Rise to Success: Career Highlights of Willie Nelson

 Roll Me Up and Smoke Me When I Die: Musings from the Road

-Willie Nelson changed his tour bus in 2013, and is currently touring on the Honeysuckle Rose V.
+In 2013, Willie Nelson changed his tour bus to the Honeysuckle Rose V and currently tours on it.

-In November 2014, it was announced that Willie Nelson would host the television series Inside Arlyn, filmed at Arlyn Studio in Austin, Texas, featuring interviews and performances by artists.
+In November 2014, Willie Nelson was announced as the host of the television series Inside Arlyn, shot at Arlyn Studio in Austin, Texas, featuring interviews and performances.

 In 2014, Nelson donated his personal collection to the Dolph Briscoe Center for American History.
-The items include photographs, correspondence, song manuscripts, posters, certificate records, awards, signed books, screenplays, personal items and gifts and tributes from Nelson's fans.
+The items include photographs, correspondence, song manuscripts, and various personal items.

-On May 5, 2015, Willie Nelson's second autobiography entitled It's a Long Story: My Life, co-authored with David Ritz, was published.
+On May 5, 2015, Willie Nelson published a second autobiography entitled It's a Long Story: My Life co-authored with David Ritz.

 It's a Long Story: My Life